 Start by considering your goals for applying.
 Are you considering a summer research opportunity or a year long (or longer) research opportunity in the U.S. or abroad?
 Are you hoping to conduct research that will be a part of your senior thesis or are you hoping to earn a post-graduate degree?
 Do you want to conduct field research, or will your research require an archive or library?
 Are you hoping to work with scholars and experts within the Columbia community or outside of it?

 To delve into these questions, plan to attend an info session, talk with fellowship and undergraduate research advisers, or search our database to explore the possibilities.
 Another database that you may find useful is the Undergraduate Research Opportunities resource.
 You can also take a look at Columbia Engineering's Student Research Program which lists current research opportunities and other resources.
-Finally, check out the opportunities that are posted by departments and by many of the institutes and centers at Columbia.
+You can also check out the opportunities that are posted by departments and by many of the institutes and centers at Columbia.
 Additionally, if you are considering an opportunity that has a language requirement, be sure to visit the Language Resource Center to see the languages that are available at Columbia.

 Finding the URF database a little daunting?
 Take a look at one of URF's Quick Guides to jump start your opportunity search!